 If you want to start investing and try stock trading without trading fees then Robinhood is a good choice.
 You even get a share of free stock when you sign up for the platform.

 You can save and invest with either mobile app.
-Robinhood is geared towards the investor who wants to make money with stock trading, as well as commodities, fund, options, and cryptocurrency investing.
+Robinhood is more or an investment brokerage app and less of a robo investing app.
+Robinhood is geared towards the investor who wants to make money with stock trading, as well as funds, options, and cryptocurrency investing.

-While Acorns is an investment app with the option to grow your spare change.
+While Acorns is a robo investment app with the option to grow your spare change.
 The Acorns Spend and Acorns Later are ideal for investors who prefer to automate their spending and retirement investing.

 Robinhood vs Betterment vs Acorns – Which is Best?